Kinglord/ComfyUI_Prompt_Gallery/README.md

 I got excited by the new front end and wanted to do something solely based in that if I could.
 It was also fun to just work in FE for a bit.
 If you're looking for a simple example of something that leverages the new sidebar, toasts, and the new png metadata scraper, this could be just what you're after!

 I aslo thought it would be cool to let people play with something that's not LoRA based.
-Many checkpoints now have a lot of built in knowledge ast this point, and whenever you don't need a Lora, the better in my book!
+Many checkpoints now have a lot of built in knowledge at this point, and whenever you don't need a Lora, the better in my book!

 ## Credits
 [**Navimixu**](https://civitai.com/user/navimixu)